 We sometimes charge our clients performance-based fees.
 In these situations, we charge a base advisory fee and are eligible to earn an additional performance-based fee or incentive allocation that is calculated as either a percentage of absolute investment results or a percentage of investment results in excess of a stated benchmark over a specified period of time.
 Some performance-based fees include a high-watermark provision, which generally provides that if a client account underperforms relative to its performance target (whether absolute or relative to a specified benchmark), it must gain back such underperformance before we can collect future performance-based fees.
-Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fees will be impaired.
-We are eligible to earn performance-based fees on 9.6%, 9.9% and 0.5% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 6.2% of our AUM).
+Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fee for that period and, for accounts with a high-watermark provision, our ability to earn future performance-based fees on 9.6%, 9.9% and 0.5% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 6.2% of our AUM).

 For the three months ended September 30, 2022, our investment advisory and services fees decreased by \$62.2 million, or 8.0%, from the three months ended September 30, 2021, due to a \$57.7 million, or 7.6%, decrease in base fees and a \$4.5 million, or 24.7%, decrease in performance-based fees.
 The decrease in base fees is primarily due to a 12.5% decrease in average AUM.
 Performance-based fees decreased primarily due to lower performance fees earned on our Private Credit Fund and U.S. Small Cap Value Fund, partially offset by higher performance fees earned on our U.S. Real Estate Funds.
-For the nine months ended September 30, 2022, our investment advisory and service fees were flat from the nine months ended September 30, 2021, due to a \$24.6 million, or 1.1%, decrease in base fees, offset by a \$24.6 million, or 27.9%, increase in performance-based fees is primarily due to a 2.9% decrease in average AUM.
-Performance-based fees is primarily due to a 2.9% decrease in average AUM.
-Performance-based fees is primarily due to a 2.9% decrease in average AUM.
-Performance-based fees is primarily due to a 2.9% decrease in average AUM.
-Performance-based fees increased primarily due to higher performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Select Equity Long/Short and Private Credit Fund.
+For the nine months ended September 30, 2022, our investment advisory and service fees were flat from the nine months ended September 30, 2021, due to a \$24.6 million, or 27.9%, increase in performance-based fees.
+The decrease in base fees is primarily due to a 2.9% decrease in average AUM.
+Performance-based fees increased primarily due to higher performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Select Equity Long/Short and Private Credit Fund.